ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/ams/streamline.md

 ## Set location to store data (optional)

 Navigate to `Window` > `Preferences` > `Data Locations`, and configure location to store data.
-New reports will be created in the top-most folder specified.
+New reports will be created in the topmost folder specified.

 ## Profile application